 However, I must remember that this verse isn’t an isolated quote; it exists in a context that takes it out of the realm of pat answers and makes it very practical.

-Paul wrote to the church in the city of Philippi,
+Paul wrote in his letter to the church in the city of Philippi,

-Paul was confident that God would supply the needs of the Philippians because they had been obedient to Him first.
+Paul was confident that God would supply the needs of the Philippians because they had been obedient to give to Him first.
 They had backed up their belief in God with action toward others.

-Finally, determine what your budget is and decide that you’ll stick to it.
+Thirdly, determine what your budget will be and decide that you’ll stick to it.
+Don’t deviate without prayer.
+Have self control.

 - You may want to download some helpful financial forms from Mom’s Tool Belt.